 |Option term (years)||10||10||10||10||10||10||10||10||10||10|

-The movement of existing stock options during the period ended June 30, 2015 is as follows:
+The movement of the outstanding stock options for the year ended December 31, 2019, is as follows:

 |Stock options||Weighted average strike price|

 |Options Cancelled and Adjustments in Estimated Lost Rights||-459,754||27.54|